luissilva1044894/Pyrez/README.md

 ### Description & Philosophy

-This project aims to simplify the way to interact with Hi-Rez Studios API, without the headache of learning the ins and outs of API authentication and structure.
+The purpose of this project is to expose and simplify the interacting with Hi-Rez Studios API for third party and/or individual standalone projects, without the headache of learning the ins and outs of API authentication and structure.

+I encourage developers to look into the codebase to better understand this wrapper and what it can truly offer.

  * Rapidly begin interacting with the API, no more always having to write tedious code.
  * Low number of dependencies: Installing and using is simple as possible, without having to deal with long dependency chains.
+ * Avoid useless API calls, such as `/createsession` every 15 minutes, keeping your requests low.

 #### Mantainance
 As long as Hi-Rez Studios doesn't change its APIs simpliest functions won't be changed.
 However, functions could be updated, added or removed until it's in a very clear and stable state.
-If you are interested in mantaining this project, please fork the repository and add a pull requests.
+If you are interested in mantaining this project, please let us know in our [*support server*][support-server-discord].

 ### Requirements
  * Requires the Credentials necessary to interating with Hi-Rez Studios API.
 For more information, [click here](https://pyrez.readthedocs.io/en/latest/getting_started.html#registration "Form access to Hi-Rez Studios API").